Frequently Asked Questions

 All full-time members of staff are automatically given access to the HR, payslips and expenses modules of ICIS.
 For permission to access the Purchasing module, guidance is provided within the Finance Knowledge Bank.
 When you request permission for the module, you are requested to include the codes that you would wish to be able to place orders against.
 This will not update automatically when new codes are created and you will need to make a new request whenever you want to add a new code, or if your role changes requiring new codes.

 It is strongly recommended that you undertake full training on the operation of ICIS before you place your first order.
 Detailed training on how to place an order is given by the Finance Training Team and full information on the course can be found on the Finance Training pages.
 You can make a booking request by emailing the Finance Training team

 For continuing advice and guidance, detailed information can be found within the Finance knowledge bank

 The P2P Helpdesk are available to assist with any operational queries relating to ICIS, and for all queries relating to areas such as access, coding, hierarchies, and approvals.

 All purchase orders issued will be subject to the College’s standard terms and conditions of business, however, there may be a requirement to issue a full purchase contract to go with the purchase order.

 Circumstances where it is recommended that a full contract is issued include:

-- Any purchase that has been subject to a competitive tender run by the Purchasing team
+- Any purchase that has been subject to a competitive tender run by the Procurement team

-- Any purchase over £100,000 which was not subject to a competitive tender run by the Purchasing team, such as an approved case for single source
+- Any purchase over £100,000 which was not subject to a competitive tender run by the Procurement team, such as an approved case for single source

 - Any purchase for goods or services where development is involved which may have ownership or Intellectual Property Rights implications, or may require strong insurance or liability obligations on the contractor, such as trial drug manufacture